 Growing up I was quiet.
 I could spend hours doing my own thing and not miss being around others.
 I was a dreamer and a thinker.
 I read books because going on fictional adventures was so much better than ordinary life.

 Being around other people was exhilarating and exhausting at the same time because the line between their emotions and mine blurred too easily.

 I preferred animals over humans as they were quiet and challenged me to apply my empathy in order to understand them.

 - you’re too emotional!

 It quickly became overwhelming and I lived life under the constant stress of feeling like the world was against me.
 I tried to fit in with the extroverts because it wasn’t socially acceptable to spend so much time alone.

-My life ended up being a feedback loop from hell, where I felt bad for even feeling bad, guilty for feeling guilty and anxious because I felt anxious.
-‘What is wrong with me?‘ was my mantra for many years.
+My life ended up being a feedback loop from hell where I felt bad for even feeling bad, guilty for feeling guilty and anxious because I felt anxious.
+I kept wondering, ‘What’s wrong with me?!’.

 How can you buy my work?

 My work is available in my webshop.
 I’m constantly updating and adding to my shop so the best way for you to keep up with what’s going on is to sign up to my newsletter – you can sign up via this link.